iosamuel/souch/README.md

 ### Built-in methods

-Souch have two methods publics that you can use to simplify work with CouchDB: format() for strings, hash() a shortcut to hash with crypto module for strings and unique() for arrays.
+Souch has three public methods that you can use to simplify work with; format() for strings, hash() a shortcut to hash with crypto module for strings and unique() for arrays.
-Here are some use that you can do with these methods:
+Here are some uses you can do with these methods:

+	var souch = require('souch'); // whatever name for variable will work

 	var options = {
 		descending: true,
-		startkey:'["?\u9999"]'.format('o'), // we use format() to do clean and escalable code endkey:'["?"]'.format('o')
+		startkey: souch.format('["?\u9999"]', 'o'), // we use format() to do clean and escalable code
+		endkey: souch.format('["?"]', 'o')
 	};
 	db.design('products', { name:'all', params:options }, function(results){
+		var rows = souch.unique(results.rows);
-		results.rows.unique(); // in the case that the filter for some case like an search algoritm in the CouchDB side return duplicate results we can use unique() for reduce the array to unique's ID for (var i=0; i<results.rows.length; i++){
+		/* in the case that the request returns duplicate results we can use unique() for reduce the array to unique's ID.
-			console.log(results.rows[i].name);
+		Note: ID is the default field to unique, you can pass as second argument field name to unique the results like this: souch.unique(results.rows, 'value') then the field value will unique the results */ for (var i=0; i<rows.length; i++){
+			console.log(rows[i].name);
 		}
 	});

 	products.get('someID', function(result){
-		if ('somepasswordinsha1'.hash('sha1') == result.password){ // here we use hash() to encrypt the password, see the api docs for crypto module in the page of nodejs to see the types of hash that support. console.log('Welcome!');
+		if (souch.hash('somepassword', 'sha1') == result.password){ // here we use hash() to encrypt the password, see the api docs for crypto module in the page of nodejs to see the types of hash that support. console.log('Welcome!');
 		}
 	});